Top-philic ALP phenomenology at the LHC: the elusive mass-window: Analytical formulae and verification of the Madgraph implementation

 Comparing the results for a pseudoscalar $A$ with an ALP $a$ we notice the presence of a $\frac12$ in the numerator in the ALP case.
 In the non-derivative basis, this is due to the contribution from the diagram featuring the $gga$ vertex, see diagram b) in Fig.~\ref{fig:ggatt}.

 We have cross-checked our implementation of the model {\tt ALPTopNLO\_3flav} {\UFO} model presented in Appendix \ref{app:MGModel}, as also done for the $gq \TO aq$ or $gq \TO Aq $ process and the $qq \TO ag $ or $qq \TO Ag $ process, using the formulas collected in this Appendix.
 For the $gg \TO a \TO t\bar t$ and $gg \TO A \TO t\bar t$ process, the comparison is shown in Fig.~\ref{fig:testggaxtt} where the predictions from the formulae in Eqs.~\ref{eq:ggaxttpseudo} and Eqs.~\ref{eq:ggaxttALP} are plotted as lines, while the results obtained via {\aNLOs} with the {\tt ALPTopNLO\_3flav} {\UFO} model are shown as dots.
-In the left plot of Fig.~\ref{fig:testggaxtt} we show only the contribution of the interference of the one-loop diagram and the SM QCD one at tree level, Eqs.~\eqref{eq:intA} and \eqref{eq:inta}, while in the right plot we show only the contribution from the former diagram squared, Eqs.~\eqref{eq:squaredA} and \eqref{eq:squareda}.
+In the left plot of Fig.~\ref{fig:testggaxtt} we show only the contribution of the interference of the one-loop diagram and the SM QCD one at tree level,\footnote{In fact, in Sec.~\ref{subsec:ttbar} we have considered only such contributions and not those from squared one-loop diagrams.} Eqs.~\eqref{eq:intA} and \eqref{eq:inta}, while in the right plot we show only the contribution from the former diagram squared, Eqs.~\eqref{eq:squaredA} and \eqref{eq:squareda}.
 In both plots the cross section is integrated of $\cos\theta$ and the azimuthal angle.
 As can be seen from the comparison of lines and dots, the results obtained via the {\tt ALPTopNLO\_3flav} {\UFO} model are in agreement with the analytical formulae.